JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-3.md

         // TODO: Parse and save the document
 ```

-This writes out the file name we are getting ready to process and initializes a new Document model for use to populate.
+This writes out the file name we are getting ready to process and initializes a new Document model to populate.

 We also are using `LocalTextEmbeddingGenerationService` from the `SmartComponents.LocalEmbeddings.SemanticKernel` nuget package in order to create embeddings on our machine (instead of using OpenAI).